Last Updated on 04/21/2023 by Glynn Willard

 340 watts of solar keep our batteries charged.

-If you’re going to boondock, your rig needs to have a way to run the systems as a self contained unit.
+If you’re going to boondock, your rig needs to have a way to run the systems as a self-contained unit.

 At the least, you need batteries and a way to charge your batteries.
 That can be in the form of solar panels or a generator.
 I find we need both.

-Most rigs don’t leave the factory well set up to boondock for long periods of time.
 So, you may have to make an investment.
-Although, I’m starting to see a trend toward “boondock ready” rigs from higher end manufacturers.
+Although, I’m starting to see a trend toward “boondock-ready” rigs from higher-end manufacturers.

 Regardless, it works for now.